gallottaj/low-quality-identifier-service/docs/tutorials/view-photo-quality-checks.md

 1. In the Postman app, choose **Send** to make the request.
 1. Watch for the response body, which should look something like this.
 The response body will show all photos that belong to the user.

-Note the `trait` and `action` values to understand the results of the photo quality check.
+Note the `trait` and `action` values to understand the undesirable traits that have been detected and how to handle the photo.

     ```js
     [